Yihsuansun/Data115-Spring21-ProjectPractice/README.md

 This is a project on data analysis.

-Washington state university
-Data 115
-personal dataset project
+Washington state university----Data 115----personal dataset project

 ## Motivation